a

 dykkelappen, Thailand

-This is how you live at Bakketun
+How you live at Bakketun

 Are you wondering what it's like to live at Folkehøgskole?
 At Bakketun we have three cozy boarding houses, which are again divided into smaller housing units.